 |

-| Quote ="Backwoodsman"Very interesting, however the population in England round about that time was tiny compared with today’s population.
+| Quote Backwoodsman="Backwoodsman"Very interesting, however the population in England round about that time was tiny compared with today’s population.
 Migration into the uk in the last 15 years is measured in the millions.
 Latest reports think at least a million illegal migrants (not registered)are in the country.
 I don’t suppose they are all working in charity shops'"

 Perhaps, but illegal immigration and multiculturism are different things.

-Quote ="Cronus" Blacks want 'equality', yes?
+Quote Backwoodsman="Cronus" Blacks want 'equality', yes?
 So tell me, what challenges face a black lad on a council estate that a white lad doesn't face?
 Where is the institutional or rife societal racism racism that holds him back?
 I don't deny racism exists, but does racism remove all his opportunities?
 Is he denied education?
 Is he unable to apply for jobs?
 Is he unable to get out of bed and get on a bus and go to work? '"

 I think you’ve pretty much answered your own question there.
 Unless you’re saying that discrimination only becomes an issue when it is absolute and all opportunities are denied.